 Amanda Ramjeet, Content Editor

-Amanda Ramjeet is a junior and it's her second year writing for the Zephyr.
-She is so excited to be this year's Co-Editor-in-Chief and will still be contributing to the news staff.
+Amanda Ramjeet is a junior and a first year Content Editor.
+This is her second year in the Zephyr as well as writing for the news staff.
 When Amanda isn't writing, she can be found watching movies, hanging out with friends or family, and in the kitchen cooking or baking.
 She is highly looking forward to this year's Zephyr!

 Lynn Peterson • Sep 27, 2024 at 8:38 am